Instawork/hyperview/website/blog/2025-08-01-Out-with-the-old.md

 title: Out with the old
 ---

 Every mature codebase eventually needs a thorough spring cleaning.
-Over the last few months, we've embarked on an ambitious modernization effort, systematically removing legacy code, streamlining APIs, improving render performance, and setting the stage for Hyperview's next chapter.
+Over the last few months, we've been working hard on improvements to Hyperview, removing legacy code, refining APIs, improving render performance, and building a better product.

-Recent Hyperview releases have included foundational improvements that make it more maintainable, more performant, and more enjoyable to work with.

 ## Performance Improvements

 One of the most significant improvements in recent releases is a substantial reduction in view redraws throughout Hyperview.
 Starting with **version 0.94.0**, our optimization work has streamlined the rendering pipeline, resulting in measurably better performance across the framework.
+We have seen up to 50% reduction in render time and re-renders.

 **Key performance enhancements:**
 - **Reduced View Redraws**: Significant optimization of when and how components re-render, eliminating unnecessary view updates
-- **Optimized Element Processing**: Streamlined rendering pipeline reduces overhead and improves frame rates
+- **Optimized Element Processing**: More efficient rendering pipeline reduces overhead and improves frame rates
 - **Enhanced Error Handling**: Better error messages and more graceful failure modes help with debugging
 - **Stronger Type Safety**: Eliminated entire classes of runtime errors through better TypeScript coverage